 Final thoughts on the Kimmeridge Bay walk

 Loved every minute of it.
 Even the big hill.
-I would definitely recommend doing it this way around, I think the views work out better this way.
+I would definitely recommend doing it this way around, walking out of Kimmeridge along the coastline.
+I think the views work out better this way.
 Although, both directions would be great.
 I think that big hill is better tackled from bottom to top.
 It could be a little slippy going down.
 Plus, you get the hard work in before the Scott Arms pub stop, then it’s easy for the last stretch home.

 More walks in Dorset